gchq/stroom-docs/content/en/docs/user-guide/content/visualisation-assets.md

 There are two restrictions:

 1. The asset must not be larger than 512KiB.
    The asset's content is transferred to the user-interface in RAM and thus the size must be restricted to avoid problems.
 1. The asset's content must be convertible to UTF-8 text.

 Note that the file's extension isn't considered when attempting to load a file.
 As long as it is small enough and can be converted to UTF-8 text, it can be edited.

-### Note on saving assets
+{{% note %}}
 Due to the potentially large size of assets, the user-interface implements a staged save where the asset is first saved to a staging area in the database.
 When you click {{< stroom-icon "save.svg" "Save">}} the data is copied across to the live area of the database, where the asset can be downloaded.
 Generally this doesn't make any difference to how you use the user-interface; however you will find that unsaved changes persist even though you've closed a tab or the browser.

 To get back to the current live state and remove any unsaved changes, click the {{< stroom-icon "refresh.svg" "Revert changes">}} icon.
+{{% /note %}}

 ### Import and Export, GitRepo Structure

-The import and export or GitRepo format is designed to allow you to edit the assets within the import/export structure.
+The Import and Export or GitRepo format is designed to allow you to edit the assets within the import/export structure.
 If you look at the structure you'll have something like this:

 * `Name.Visualisation.UUID.json`